KillaW0lf04/Cryptography/README.md

 Numerous cryptography functions i've used to solve problems.

 Some files require the [PyCrypto](https://www.dlitz.net/software/pycrypto/) package to be installed in order to run.

+* crypto_functions.py : utility functions such as the ability to xor ascii strings and encrypt strings as hex encoded integers.
+* crypto_tests.py: a number of tests used to ensure crypto_functions.py still follows the expected behaviour
+* decrypt_aes.py: decrypts AES encoded ciphertexts in CBC or CTR mode.
+* crypto_task.py: utility script that performs a many time key attack on OTP using crib dragging techniques.